047cburgess/minishell_master/README.md

 ## Description

-The Minishell project is a shell implementation exercise in the 42 curriculum that introduces students to system programming, process management, and Unix shell fundamentals.
-The project involves creating a simple shell that can execute commands, handle redirections, pipes, and implement built-in commands.
+Create a bash-inspired shell that can execute commands, handle redirections, pipes, and implement built-in commands.

-The challenge is to replicate the behavior of bash while handling complex parsing scenarios, managing environment variables, implementing proper signal handling, and executing commands with pipes and redirections.
-This project serves as an introduction to process creation with fork(), execution with execve(), and inter-process communication with pipes.
+## ⚠️ Disclaimer

+This project adheres to the school's strict **Norminette** coding standards.
+The code has been left in its original submitted state as much as possible to show my development over time.
+Some example **Norminette** constraints:

+- **Line length**: Maximum 80 characters per line
+- **Function parameters**: Maximum 4 parameters per function
+- **Function size**: Maximum 25 lines per function
+- **Variable declaration**: Must be separated from initialization
+- **Loops**: No for or do-while loops

 ## Key Features